xenify-io/litepaper/README.md

 - XNF holders can freely sell their XNF through our protocol-owned liquidity pool or any community-established pools.
 However, purchasing XNF from our protocol-owned liquidity pool is restricted - making our daily auctions the primary avenue for acquiring a substantial amount of XNF.
 This means that every time a user or an arbitrage bot sells XNF via our protocol-owned liquidity pool, the tokens are permanently removed from circulation, creating a “black hole” effect that increases XNF scarcity.

-- This carefully devised mechanism also serves to safeguard the initial liquidity deployment against potential exploitation by speculators and liquidity snipers, solidifying the integrity of our ecosystem from the outset.
-It's worth mentioning that while users retain the ability to contribute liquidity to the protocol-owned pool, opting to do so will require a manual withdrawal from the recycling contract.
+- This mechanism is strategically designed to protect the initial liquidity from being exploited by speculators and liquidity snipers, thereby reinforcing the foundation of our ecosystem.
+However, it should be noted that users cannot add liquidity to the protocol-owned pool; they can only sell their XNF through it.
+Any additions to the 1% fee tier pool's liquidity must be conducted by the protocol itself, following a controlled and secure process that aligns with our ecosystem's long-term viability.

 - By establishing a one-way street, our protocol-owned liquidity pool transforms into a deflationary XNF vacuum.
 Tokens that are sold by users vanish from circulation, while new supply can only enter through active participation in the auctions.
 Our protocol is designed to promote the interests of committed users - not short-term speculators.
-This innovative approach, combined with our protocol's daily buyback and burn mechanism, is geared towards creating a sustained deflationary pressure on the XNF supply, while concurrently fostering a sustainable ecosystem built on long-term engagement.
+This innovative approach, combined with our protocol's buyback and burn mechanism, is geared towards creating a sustained deflationary pressure on the XNF supply, while concurrently fostering a sustainable ecosystem built on long-term engagement.

 <br>